theomarentes/toolkit.theoatrix.net/README.md

 Backend Repository: https://github.com/theomarentes/theoatrix-toolkit-backend

 ## Website Description
 The Theoatrix Toolkit will help users solve complex calculations with the goal of improving their experience playing RuneScape.

+### Purpose
-It will also track the user’s progress in the game and track the prices of equipment using 3 different APIs.
+In RuneScape, players control a single character, enduring long grinds to increase their skill levels and aquire top tier equipment.
+The Theoatrix Toolkit will make difficult skill level calculations easier, it will track the user’s progress in the game and track the prices of equipment, using 3 different APIs.

 WiseOldMan API: https://docs.wiseoldman.net/